Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Suggested Naming Convention and Usage

 - **Network Code**: The network code should represent a physical or logical network.
 A mine or mining complex can include multiple networks.
 The network name should be compact but be easily recognized and understood.
 For instance, the Oyu Tolgoi Hugo North Underground Lift 1 network can be represented by the following accronym: OTHNL1.
 - **Station Code**: We recommend associating the station code to the location of a junction box where the data acquisition is talking place.
 The name should provide clear indication of where the JB is located within a mine.
 We suggest using the naming convention adopted at the operation.
-For example, assuming there are two junction box location in the
+For example, assuming there are two junction box location in the Haulage Level Access Drive 2 referred to as HLAD2, the code for the two stations can be HLAD2_01 and HLAD2_02.
+- **Location Code**: We suggest using the location c

 ### Catalog